 Brillium offers a much larger range of question choices – including, for example, matching and fill in the blank – the ability to branch (i.e., determine the next question a learner will get based on the answer to the previous question), and more robust reporting.
 Most course creators will not need all of this, but it is a great option if you are doing heavy duty testing – e.g., for a certification.

 Completion Certificates in Thinkific

 Thinkific provides for integration with Accredible for issuance of certificates.
 In case you aren’t familiar with Accredible, it’s an online platform for creating and managing different types of credentials.
-The integration represents a smart (in my opinion) choice by Thinkific to take advantage of best-of-breed software in a specific area – credentialing – rather than trying to build these capabilities itself.
+I don’t think you find this relationship mentioned enough in other Thinkific reviews: the integration represents a really smart choice by Thinkific to take advantage of best-of-breed software in a specific area – credentialing – rather than trying to build these capabilities itself.

 To provide certificates for your courses, you have to have a Pro or Enterprise plan.
 I know some course creators may balk at having to pay extra for this feature, but I think the Accredible integration makes it worth it.
 And, really, if you are a serious enough about what you are teaching to provide a certificate, the cost for a Pro-level license is more than reasonable.

 To add a certificate to any course, all you have to do, is select “Completion certificates” under the settings for any course you have created and select “thinkific” in the “Certificate template” drop down.
 (If you don’t see this option at first, start typing “thinkific” and it will appear.)
 You can also easily set a period of time for which the certificate will be valid.
 Click save, and you are all set – a personalized certificate will be presented to each learner who finishes your course.